 Soon, The Taxi Academy at Redhill Road will stop accepting students for their taxi vocational license course due to overwhelming response!
 And taxi operators like SMRT & COMFORT will have no taxis for leasing out to prospective taxi drivers!.
 Their garages are empty of taxis.And of course, taxi rental will be going up too and soon!!.

-Seriously, in my opinion, The Sunday Times had misled the general public by sensationalizing the news based on just two cabbies' earnings, whereas in Singapore we have about 60,000 active cabbies.
+Seriously, in my opinion, The Sunday Times had misled the general public by sensationalizing the news based on just two cabbies' earnings, whereas in Singapore we have about 60,000 active cabbies on the road.
 The only imaginable deed they had done for cabbies is accidentally raising the social status of cabbies, whom most people hold in disgust when they can't get a cab.

-Now, if the reporters had been more"investigative & responsible" in their reporting, they should have verify with taxi operators, like ComfortDelgro, on the average earning of a cabby, based on a large number of respondents.
+Now, if the reporters of the news article had been more"investigative & responsible" in their reporting, they should have verify with taxi operators, like ComfortDelgro, on the average earning of a cabby, based on a large number of respondents.
 There was no mention whatsoever of an average cabby earning in their news reports.
 Instead, they chose to sensationalize the stories of the two exceptional cabbies and highlighted their amazing earning abilities.
 Only tabloids in Hong Kong does such highly irresponsible and sloppy news reporting.
-It would consider this news reporting as tabloid fodders.
+I would consider this news reporting as tabloid fodders.

 The news reports had given the public the wrong impression that taxi driving is an easy cum lucrative business and an ideal career choice with lots of interesting adventures.

 Worst, the Inland Revenue Authority of Singapore (IRAS) will soon be scrutinizing every cabby's income tax declaration for the last five years.